Below are things you can look for in your email when you suspect a message may be phishing.

 Raise an Eyebrow at that Link

 Be careful with links, and only click on those that you are expecting.
 Also, hover your mouse over the link.
 This shows you the true destination of where you would go if you clicked on it.
-If the true destination is different then what is show in the email, this is an indication of an attack.
+If the true destination is different than what is shown in the email, this is an indication of an attack.

 Trash that Attachment